 E-Mountain bike events will be organised in the cross-country and Enduro formats only.
-Refer Section 12 for details.

-2.11 FOUR CROSS (4X)
+2.13 FOUR CROSS (4X)

 4X involves a descending course of between 30 and 60 seconds in length.
 The course should involve a variety of terrain including; jumps, banked turns, flat turns and natural terrain features.
 4X is a competition that consists of qualifying round/s or timed qualifying, followed by a series of races (motos) where four riders share the one course.
 The first and second placed riders in each moto advance to the next round.